PeppeBrischetto/Analysis_tracker_v1.0/Analysis/README.txt

 A_plotMap_time		plot the map of hit on the anode for a given interval of time

-A_plot_padSpectrum.C    plot the charge spectrum of a single pad in a run
+A_plot_padSpectrum.C    plot the charge spectrum of a single pad in a run splitting the
+			run in more pieces.

+A_plot_padSpectrum_1.C  plot the charge spectrum of multiple pad in a single plot

+A_plot_padSpectrum_2.C  plot the charge spectrum of a single pad with a condition
+			on the hit multiplicity in a time window

 A_plot_EnergyVsChannel.C plot the charge vs digitizer channel in a TH2 for each digitizer